 We share this information without your specific consent as it is reasonable and necessary to do so to fulfil our public tasks or it is otherwise in the substantial public interest to do so.
 The law imposes safeguards to protect your privacy in these circumstances.

-We may also share your information across different departments of Norfolk County Council, where it is necessary for our public tasks or functions to do so.
+We may also share your information across different departments of the NCC, where it is necessary for our public tasks or functions to do so.

 Automated decision making

 We do not make automated decisions about you.